Access Keys:

 πŸ“™ Homework πŸŽ’

-As the children make their way through this first term we hope they will log on to Google Classroom to receive their homework.
+Remember to log on to Google Classroom to receive your homework.
 Please complete your homework in your homework book.
-AR, Freckle Maths, Oxford Reading Buddy and MyOn are now active so keep quizzing!
+AR, Freckle Maths, Oxford Reading Buddy and MyOn Reading are all active.

 🌎 Diversity 🌍

-In Term 1B we will also learn about aspects of Hinduism and the Festival of Diwali.
-We will explore, as a whole school, the traditions associated with Christmas.
+In Term 1B we will also learn about aspects of Christianity and the Holy Feast of the Nativity; Christmas.

 πŸ“£ Important Information: